kaylarobertson3/spotify-api-charts/readme.md

 # Spotify API charts

 An interactive visualization of your Spotify listening habits.
-Built with: D3.js, JQuery, Express and Handlebars Edit Add topics
+Built with: D3.js, JQuery, Express and Handlebars.

 My final project for Spiced Academy, a 12 week JavaScript-based web development course.
 Spotify API charts was completed in the last week of the course.